carpentries-incubator/intro-data-viz/episodes/00-importance-of-message.md

 - What is the purpose of a chart?
 - What chart ingredients create communication?
-- Where does the chart's message come from?
+- Where does chart message come from?
-- Why is a chart's message so important?
+- Why is chart message so important?

 ::::::::::::::::::::::::::::::::::::::::::::::::